charlieccarey/bio/README.md

 view and practicality) as something that only exists in the species you are examining.
 - Most often, when working with assembled transcriptomes, we start querying Uniref90 not with a protein, but with a transcript that 'might' come from a protein coding gene.
 Doing the blast in this way is a little more forgiving of small deletions and insertions from the sequencing process that would shift the reading frame of a protein.
+We use Blastx for such querires.
 - (Such frameshifts make the protein very different from what it should be.
 At the DNA or RNA level the similarity is preserved across most of the sequence.
 Blastx translates all frames, so